Lokesh-K-Haralakatta/BoT-Java-SDK/README.md

  * Execute the command `mvn clean package`
  * On successful build completion, find `BoT-Java-SDK.jar` in the path `BoT-Java-SDK/target`

- ## Execution
+ ## Built-in WebServer and Java Samples Execution
- * We need below given prerequisite setup files to be copied to the directory from where needs to be `BoT-Java-SDK.jar`
+ * We need below given prerequisite setup files to be copied to the directory from where `BoT-Java-SDK.jar` to be executed
    - Copy `logback.xml` from the path `BoT-Java-SDK/src/main/resources` to the execution directory
    - Copy `bleno-service.js` from the path `BoT-Java-SDK/src/main/resources` to the execution directory
    - Copy `logging.properties` from the path `BoT-Java-SDK/src/main/resources` to the execution directory